SkafteNicki/dtu_mlops/s5_continuous_integration/auto_docker.md

     all the magic happens.
 Carefully go through them and figure out what they do.
 If you want some help you can looking at the help page for `docker login`, `docker build` and `docker push`.

-6. Upload the workflow to your github repository and check that it is being executed.
+6. Upload the workflow to your GitHub repository and check that it is being executed.
 If everything you should be able to see the the build docker image in your container repository in docker hub.

 7. Make sure that you can execute `docker pull` locally to pull down the image that you just continuously build

-8. (Optional) To test that the container works directly in github you can also try to include an additional step that actually runs the container.
+8. (Optional) To test that the container works directly in GitHub you can also try to include an additional step that actually runs the container.

     ```yaml